Legal Marijuana Now Party: Minnesota

-In 2014, Dan Vacek ran for Minnesota Attorney General as the Legal Marijuana Now candidate and got 57,604 votes, qualifying the party to be officially recognized and to receive public funding from the state.
+In 2014, Dan Vacek ran for Minnesota Attorney General as the Legal Marijuana Now! candidate and got 57,604 votes, qualifying the party to be officially recognized and to receive public funding from the state.

-Minnesota Legal Marijuana Now nominated candidates by petition to appear on the ballot for the November 6, 2018 election.
+Minnesota Legal Marijuana Now! nominated candidates by petition to appear on the ballot for the November 6, 2018 election.

 Their candidate for State Auditor, Michael Ford, received 5.3% of the vote qualifying the party to be an official major party in the state.
-This gave Legal Marijuana Now candidates ballot access without having to petition.
+This gave Legal Marijuana Now! candidates ballot access without having to petition.

-In 2020, the Minnesota Legal Marijuana Now candidate for United States Senator extended ballot access for the Minnesota party through 2024 by receiving 190,154 votes, more than any other such third-party candidate in the U.S. During the 2020 election campaign, Democratic Party leaders said that the Legal Marijuana Now Party made it harder for Democratic candidates to win in Minnesota.
-A St. Cloud Times analysis of votes cast in the 2020 general election in Minnesota found that Legal Marijuana Now candidates might have helped DFL candidates in swing districts, by pulling a larger number of votes from Republican candidates.
+In 2020, the Minnesota Legal Marijuana Now! candidate for United States Senator extended ballot access for the Minnesota party through 2024 by receiving 190,154 votes, more than any other such third-party candidate in the U.S. During the 2020 election campaign, Democratic Party leaders said that the Legal Marijuana Now Party made it harder for Democratic candidates to win in Minnesota.
+A St. Cloud Times analysis of votes cast in the 2020 general election in Minnesota found that Legal Marijuana Now! candidates might have helped DFL candidates in swing districts, by pulling a larger number of votes from Republican candidates.

+Tim Davis, who was Minnesota Legal Marijuana Now!
+Party chair at the time, was the party's 2022 State Auditor nominee.
+To qualify for a share of the state's elections funding intended to help regular Minnesotans run for office, Davis raised $6000 before the July deadline, meeting State requirements to publicly report his fundraising income and campaign expenditures.
+Davis used the $28,000 Minnesota subsidy to print and distribute pro-cannabis legalization campaign fliers door to door, across the state.
+Davis got 87,386 votes in the November 2022 State Auditor race, short of the 5% threshold to major party status needed for extending Minnesota Legal Marijuana Now!
+Party ballot access through 2026.